Create Assets objects via REST API for various attribute types in Jira Cloud

 Reference Object

 The value must be the reference object key.
-This is the example for single value.
+This is an example of a single value.

 { "objectTypeAttributeId": "2811", "objectAttributeValues": [ { "value": "AP-76" } ] }